Owner: Henri Lurton since 1992.

 - Notton which comprises 13 hectares (32 acres) on a gravelly plateau.

-BARON DE BRANE, MARGAUX AOC The second wine is named after Baron Jacques-Maxime de Brane, owner the estate in the 19th-century.
+Baron de Brane, Margaux AOC: The second wine.
+Named after Baron Jacques-Maxime de Brane, owner of the estate in the 19th-century.

 Château Brane-Cantenac, Margaux AOC: The grand vin.
 Under Henri Lurton, whose first vintage was 1993, Brane-Cantenac has reached its potential, perhaps a little later than other chateaux, but without falling into the trap of hunting for “Parker points”.
 Henri Lurton is shy, introspective and other-wordly, yet was known as ‘Super Henri’ at school for his intellectual brilliance.
 His father Lucien added (vineyard) land to ‘feed’ the Brane brand as was common in those days but without the same perfectionist tendencies.
 Henri has exercised considerable selection, streaming only grapes from the best terroirs according to vintage into this wine.
 The result is better quality of tannins and greater concentration, without losing the delicacy of this sector of Margaux. | 2010 The first vintage for which an optical sorting machine was used.